-The endpoint of our analysis is a UV finite expression for the decoherence rate of super-Hubble modes -- eq.~\pref{LindbladPurity5} -- that differs from (and is larger than) the result found in \cite{Burgess:2022nwu}.
+The endpoint of our analysis is a major contribution to the decoherence rate of super-Hubble modes -- eq.~\pref{LindbladPurity5} -- that differs from (and is larger than) the result found in \cite{Burgess:2022nwu}.
 We rederive the Markovian nature of evolution for super-Hubble system modes from first principles, showing it to be automatic at leading order in $k/(aH)$ for super-Hubble modes of wave-number $k$.
 Our calculation extends the derivation beyond the next-to-leading order (NLO) effects considered in \cite{Burgess:2022nwu}.
-Doing so reveals in particular how this affects the earlier calculations and ultimately changes the late-time behaviour to what we find here.
-We find the dominant universal evolution comes from the nonlocal cubic interaction in the classification of \cite{Maldacena:2002vr}, showing the important role played by the constraints.
+Doing so reveals in particular how this affects the earlier calculations and ultimately changes the late-time behaviour.
+We find the dominant universal evolution due to gravitational interactions of scalar modes comes from the nonlocal cubic interaction in the classification of \cite{Maldacena:2002vr}, showing the important role played by the constraints.
 This is suggestive in light of the role played by constraints in the recent decoherence calculations of \cite{Danielson:2021egj, Danielson:2022tdw, Danielson:2022sga}.